- What is an e-commerce search and how it works?

 For many, the answer is we’ve never done it!
 And that’s understandable – something as small as a search box tends to get neglected; it often clears the way for more significant and apparent concerns such as what ROI are we getting on our Google Ads?

-However, numbers don’t lie when they say that site search users are 70% more likely to buy in your online store than navigation users.
+The numbers don’t lie when they say that site search users are 70% more likely to buy in your online store than navigation users.
 So, paying attention to search and search optimization will pay off.

 Why is search important for e-commerce businesses?